michelerenzullo/Workplace_SSL_Unpinning/README.md

 **Install**

-Non-rooted devices, uninstall Workplace and Work Chat because the signature is different, install the patched Workplace app
+- Non-rooted devices: uninstall Workplace and Work Chat because the signature is different, install the patched Workplace app
-Rooted devices, just replace the patched lib in /data/data/com.facebook.work/lib-compressed/
+- Rooted devices, just replace the patched lib in /data/data/com.facebook.work/lib-compressed/

 **For devs**